What is the standard of living in Thailand? The economy is more aptly divided into three segments catering to each of Thailand's economic

 class, and VIP class, to cover members of all economies.

-Thai prices, like the Thai standard of living, fall on a
+Thai prices, like the Thai standard of living, falls on a

 Coming up with a standard of living measurement in Thailand is difficult because the country seems to have more than one economy